Meldiron/aw-poc-svelte/README.md

 - E2E (end to end) tests: https://www.cypress.io/
 - VRT (visual reference tests) tests: https://github.com/garris/BackstopJS

-_CyPress has free plan for OOS, more at https://docs.cypress.io/guides/dashboard/organizations#Features_
+_CyPress has free plan for OOS, more at https://docs.cypress.io/guides/dashboard/organizations#Features.
+It is free, you pay for could-based tests._

 You never heard of E2E testing?
 It is supposed to replace unit tests in a smarter way.
 It goes over the website, clicks everything, tries every resolution..
 If it sees unexpected behaviour, it tells you. **This tests can usually find JS mistakes when you affect all button components when you only wanted to add one new option.**